ajrcarey/pdfium-render/README.md

 * Compiling to WASM.

 ## What's new

+Version 0.7.15 adds additional functions for working with page annotations, including retrieval of annotation names, comments, timestamps, and text and character ranges linked to annotations.

 Version 0.7.14 adds compatibility with web workers to the WASM implementation of `pdfium-render`, thanks to an excellent contribution from <https://github.com/NyxCode>.